ngneat/cashew/README.md

 ## Local Storage

-By default caching is done to app memory.
+By default, caching is done to app memory.
 To switch to using local storage instead simply add:

 ```ts
 import { HttpCacheInterceptorModule, useHttpCacheLocalStorage } from '@ngneat/cashew';